 The RAD SDKs for Android and iOS are a great starting place to learn more about how a RAD implementation might work in your client app.
 Check out our GitHub project to learn more and find out how you can contribute.

 Why should you implement this spec?

-RAD will allow publishers to receive organized, enhanced listening metrics on editorial and sponsorship and advertising messages they care about.
+RAD will allow publishers to receive organized, enhanced listening metrics on editorial, sponsorship and/or advertising messages they care about.
 It reduces the need for each platform to have a detailed analytics dashboard and allows for information to be aggregated in a third-party location.
-RAD does not track specific user behavior; instead, RAD uses a session ID combined with IP addresses.
+RAD is not intended to track specific user behavior; instead, RAD uses a session ID combined with IP addresses.
 The SDK was created to be lightweight and configurable to your application.
 If there is something you’d like to see added to the project, you are welcome to contribute.

 If you are a podcast creator

 The tag writing tool will enable you to get started immediately with RAD, regardless of what system you use to publish your podcasts.